-Old fashioned plaster ceilings occasionally need to be replastered.
+Old fashioned plaster ceilings occasionally need to be re-plastered.
 In some cases, you may have constructed a new ceiling as part of a home remodeling project.
-Plaster will better match the style of the home than drywall.
+The plaster will better match the style of the home than drywall.
 For a fast application over a large area, you can spray the plaster on.
 Ceiling plaster can be applied by almost anyone, although it is a messy project.

 Mix the plaster according to the instructions.
-You want to mix it thinly enough so that it will flow easily through the spray gun, but thick enough so that it will stick to the ceiling.
+Mix it thinly enough so that it will flow easily through the spray gun, but thick enough so that it will stick to the ceiling.

 Place the plaster in the hopper.
 Try a few experimental sprays on a piece of cardboard or paper to make sure you have the correct spray nozzle setting and that the plaster flows easily through the gun.
 Make any needed adjustments to the nozzle and air compressor.